cpalazzi/HENS/README.txt

    for Application Developers, Appendix 10: Geant4 Materials Database.

-Read below if you are interested in the things I haven't changed from example
-B1:

  2- PHYSICS LIST

-   The particle's type and the physic processes which will be available in this example are set in the QBBC physics list.
+   HENS by default uses the FTFP_BERT_HP phyiscs list.
+The original exampleB1 used the QBBC physics list.
 This physics list requires data files for electromagnetic and hadronic processes.
    See more on installation of the datasets in Geant4 Installation Guide, Chapter 3.3: Note On Geant4 Datasets: